como-usar-encabezados-en-markdown

 Now it does,

-It is a very common mistake and can drive you crazy at times, especially if your editor does not differentiate headers by colors.
+This is a very common mistake that can drive you crazy at some point, especially if your editor doesn’t differentiate headers by colors.

 Differences Between Headers